richbl/motion-surveillance/INSTALL.md

 1. Edit Motion-Surveillance `*_config.rb` configuration files.

-	Both Motion-Mail and Motion-Monitor should be configured for proper operation.
+	All three package components--Motion-Mail, Motion-Monitor, and the shared components library (Lib)--should be configured for proper operation.
 Each component includes a separate `*_config.rb` file which serves the purpose of isolating user-configurable parameters from the rest of the code:

 	- 	`motion_monitor_config.rb`, found in the `/etc/motion_surveillance/motion_monitor` folder, is used for configuring component logging options and for setting network parameters used to automate the management of the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") daemon.
 	- `motion_mail_config.rb`, found in the `/etc/motion_surveillance/motion_mail` folder, is used primarily to configure SMTP mail settings, as well as component logging options.
+	- `lib_config.rb`, found in the `/etc/motion_surveillance/lib` folder, is used to configure the location of system-level commands (*e.g.*, /bin/ping).
+In general, these settings will not need to be changed.

 	Each configuration file is self-documenting and in most cases, provides examples of common default values.